Valian/python-business-logic/README.rst

     pip install python-business-logic

 Getting Started
 ---------------

-Core element of library are validators, functions that are created to ensure logic is correct:
+Core elements of library are validators, functions created to ensure that business logic is correct:

 .. code:: python